-Statistics on which types of businesses are being formed in the UK can tell us a lot about the current business landscape, and give us an idea of the growth rate of different industries.
-Company formation rates both reflect, and shape current industry growth: showing where the most profitable businesses are, and the industries which are most successful.
+Statistics on which types of businesses are being formed in the UK can tell us a lot about the current business landscape.
+They give us an idea of the growth rate of different industries.
+Company formation rates both reflect and shape current industry growth.
+They are showing where the most profitable businesses are, and the industries which are most successful.
 In a time of slow economic growth, many industries’ business formation rates are stalling, but there is one which is continuing to expand: management consultancy.
 With the UK consulting industry estimated to be worth £9 billion, and employing more than 80,000 consultants, management consultancy is continuing to be big business.

 Why is management consultancy such a big deal?